Understanding Compliance with Content Usage Policy

 -

 If you get a design pulled it does not mean you are a bad person.
 It doesn't even mean you are necessarily in the wrong.
 It could just be that someone has made a demand.
 It is up to you to learn if it is something you can counter, and decide if you want to counter it.
 You can also try to get permission.
 It has worked.
 People do get permission, so it is a viable option.
+You can also seek help, or get involved in organizations that represent your interests.

 -